lorenzofox3/zora/README.md

 ## installation

-**Note this documentation still refers to v2 which is still considerated as the latest table version**

 ``npm install --save-dev zora@2``

 Note that the version 3 of zora targets modern Javascript engines.
 Behind the scene it uses *Asynchronous iterators* and *for await* statement.
 Both